OYanEnrique/ShinyPokemon/README.md

 This is a simple command-line simulator written in Python that recreates the experience of receiving an egg from a Pokémon Daycare and hatching it, featuring the exciting chance of the Pokémon being a *Shiny*.

-This project was created as a fun exercise to practice using the `random` and `time` modules in Python, as well as conditional logic and string formatting.

 ## How It Works

 The program simulates the following steps, using dramatic pauses to build anticipation: